 Border Security Forces

+BSF completed sterling 50 years in the service of the Nation on 01 December 2015.
+The force celebrated its „Golden Jubilee? to commemorate this historic milestone.
+The country?s history will record the contribution of the "first wall of defence?.
 The Border Security Force (BSF) is responsible for guarding India's land borders during peacetime and prevent trans-border crimes.
 BSF has an extensive intelligence network to support these missions.
 The BSF was established on 01 December 1965, following Pakistani intrusions in the Rann of Kutch earlier that year.
-The total strength of the BSF is approximately 180,000.

 Nearly, one third of the BSF is deployed in Jammu & Kashmir.
 As part of its occupation of Kashmir, the Indian Government has deployed more than half a million soldiers and a quarter of a million paramilitary forces.
 Beginning in 1990 the Indian central government deployed the full range of paramilitary forces to Kashmir, as the Army was unwilling to commit its forces to the counter-insurgency operation.
 The BSF had never been committed tor this type of operation.
 The BSF transforme itself from a border force to a counter-insurgency formation, and established an intelligence network in the area.
 However, more units of the force were deployed without the required specialised equipment and training.